Fire and rescue services

 Pickpocketing and bag snatching are common.
 Be careful:

-Car theft is common.
+Car theft is common, even at petrol stations.
+Make sure to lock your car when going inside to pay for petrol.
 Only some owners get their vehicles back.

 Car break-ins are also common, especially when valuables are easily visible.
 Park in a secure car park wherever possible.